Nitish launches mega drive for inoculation of six crore people against COVID-19 in six months | Health

 - India

-Bihar Chief Minister Nitish Kumar on Monday launched an ambitious mega drive for inoculating 60 million people in the state against COVID-19 within six months.
+Bihar Chief Minister Nitish Kumar on Monday launched an ambitious mega drive for inoculating six crore people in the state against COVID-19 within six months.

 The campaign was inaugurated by the chief minister via video conferencing and it would entail administering of jabs to at least ''3.30 lakh people daily'' at 6000 vaccination centres across the state.